Man’s life saved at Tioga Downs Casino

 “Well the hospital must be aware there is a need for this or else they wouldn’t provide it.
 So, I’m just thankful that they know enough to have a cardiac rehab unit that can revive people like myself.
 I’ll never ever say I can not thank them enough,” says Crandall.

-Doctors implanted 3 stents and a pacemaker and Crandall is now recovering well.
+Doctors implanted three stents and a pacemaker and Crandall is now recovering well.